Don't Speak: Clients from Substance-Dependent Families Guide

 • Nodding and smiling without asking for clarification

-• Fear of looking "dumb" by admitting you don't understand
+• Fear of looking "dumb" by admitting they don't understand

-• Life becomes confusing when you can't ask questions
+• Life becomes confusing when they can't ask questions

 5. Inability to Ask for Needs

-• Soldiering on hoping someone notices what you need
+• Soldiering on hoping someone notices what they need

-• Organizing life to avoid asking for help
+• Organising life to avoid asking for help

 • Feeling guilty when needs or wants arise